Adhyan10/Study-sprint/README.md

 - This is not a generic tracker.
 It focuses on behavioral improvement in studying.
 - It combines planning, execution tracking, and recommendation signals.
 - It demonstrates complete React fundamentals and intermediate/advanced hooks in a clean architecture.

+There is a new bug in this project , goona fix it soon.